-b.
-Lloyd James, Kingston, Jamaica, West Indies.
-Jammy, the undisputed king of computerized, digital reggae music for the 80s, was interested in little else but the sound system business from a very early age.
-He began by building amplifiers and repairing electrical equipment from his mother's house in the Waterhouse area of downtown Kingston, and was soon playing live with his own sound system.
-His prowess earned him a deserved local reputation and as Prince Jammy, he built equipment for many Waterhouse sounds.
+King Jammy, born Lloyd James in Kingston, Jamaica, was the undisputed king of computerized digital reggae music during the '80s.
+Interested in little else but the sound system business from a very early age, he began by building amplifiers and repairing electrical equipment from his mother's house in the Waterhouse area of downtown Kingston, and was soon playing live with his own sound system.
+His prowess earned him a deserved local reputation, and as Prince Jammy he built equipment for many Waterhouse sounds.
 He was even acknowledged by the legendary King Tubby, another Waterhouse resident, with whom Jammy often worked.

 In the early '70s Jammy left Jamaica to work in Canada, where his reputation had preceded him, and he was soon working in live stage shows and employed in various studio activities and sound system work.
 He stayed for a few years but returned to Kingston and set up his first studio (with extremely limited facilities) at his in-laws' home in Waterhouse.
 At the same time, Tubby's top engineer, Phillip Smart, left for New York and Jammy joined Tubby's team.
 It was during his time with Tubby that Jammy met the most influential people in reggae; he acknowledges, in particular, the inspiration provided by Bunny Lee and Yabby You.
 Jammy was continually expanding his own studio and sound system, and in the late '70s he began to release his own productions, including the debut Black Uhuru album, coming into contact with many rising dancehall artists such as Half Pint, Junior Reid, and Echo Minott.